Is It Safe to Mix Vinegar and Bleach?

 Now that you know that mixing vinegar and bleach can actually produce toxic fumes, you should make it a rule to never do it.
 Certain window cleaners, toilet cleaners and other cleaning agents may also contain acids like vinegar that you should never mix with bleach.
 Try to use the cleaner on its own, and never mix bleach in it.
 If the cleaner is not cleaning properly, try to switch the brand and try another one, but never experiment.

-If you want to read similar articles to Is It Safe to Mix Vinegar and Bleach?, we recommend you visit our Home cleaning category.
+If you'd like to read similar articles to Is It Safe to Mix Vinegar and Bleach?, we recommend you browse around our Home cleaning category.